Warkworth, Northamptonshire

-until the 15th century.
-Their seat was Warkworth Castle.

-The 2001 census recorded the parish's population as 31.

 History

 The village's name means 'We(o)rca's enclosure' or 'We(o)rce's enclosure', a female individual name.
 Bede makes reference to an abbess called Verce in Tynemouth in the seventh century.
 On the other hand, the individual name may be 'Waeferce'.

-The Norman Lyons family were granted the lands of Warkworth by William the Conqueror, in 1080, and built Warkworth Castle for their seat.
-The Lyons family owned the castle and the estates until the 15th century.
-Several members of the Lyons family are buried at the Church of St Mary at Warkworth, including two in spectacular effigies (see below).

-The castle had semicircular towers and a large gatehouse.
-In 1629 it passed to the Holman family, who had it converted into a Jacobean mansion.
-It was demolished in 1805.

 Warkworth was historically a chapelry which formed a detached part of the ancient parish of Marston St Lawrence.
 For the purposes of administering parish responsibilities under the poor laws, the chapelry of Warkworth was jointly administered with the part of Banbury parish which was in Northamptonshire, comprising the hamlets of Grimsbury and Nethercote.
 In 1866 the legal definition of 'parish' was changed to be the areas used for administering the poor laws, and so Warkworth became a civil parish which included Grimsbury and Nethercote.
 Grimsbury and Nethercote formed part of municipal borough of Banbury from 1889, and were removed from the civil parish of Warkworth in 1894, after which the civil parish corresponded to the old chapelry of Warkworth.

 An open field system of farming prevailed in Warkworth until the 18th century.
 A single inclosure act, the Warkworth Inclosure Act 1764 (4 Geo.
 3. c.
 67 Pr.) was used to enclose the formerly separate open field systems of Warkworth, Grimsbury, Nethercote and Overthorpe (the latter being a hamlet in Middleton Cheney parish).

+Lyons family

+Nicholas de Lyons, who with his son Sir John de Lyons emigrated from Normandy to England in 1080, was granted lands at Warkworth by William the Conqueror.
+Nicholas was the son of Ingelram de Lyons The Elder, who had arrived in England in 1066, with the Norman Conquest, to fight at the Battle of Hastings.

+Nicholas de Lyons's descendants subsequently bought Warkworth Castle, Northamptonshire, which was the English seat of the Lyons family until 1412.
+It was a castellated mansion that consisted of a body with two wings, forming three sides of a quadrangle, with a large gatehouse and semi-circular towers.
+It was converted into a spectacular house by subsequent owners, during the Jacobean period, but was demolished c.1805.

+Several members of the de Lyons family are buried at the Church of St Mary at Warkworth, including two in tombs with effigies (see below).